esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 # Challenges
 > ## Discussion
 > What are the challenges for an agile way of working that are specific to research?
+> These might be challenges that are more generic to doing teamwork in research,
+> instead of just the Agile way of working.
 {: .discussion}

 ### Uncertainty Challenge